 Digital conversation is ultimately a mutual affair.
 Patience for the response and prediction about others’ situations are two key attributes to avoid potential relational issues.

 Everything takes time, including typing, and to finally respond.
-Therefore, people should be given considerable time to read, think and respond to your messages.
-Delay in time should be accepted and dealt with politeness and genuine approach.
+Therefore, people should be given considerable time to read, think, and respond to your messages.
+Delay in time should be accepted and dealt with politely and a genuine approach.

-Abbreviations (LOL, K, HMM, and GUD) are usually used during chat, posts and comments on WhatsApp, Facebook, Instagram, Snapchat, etc. It is generally not a standard way of expression, which can have a possibly different meaning and interpretation for different persons.
+Abbreviations (LOL, K, HMM, and GUD) are usually used during chats, posts, and comments on WhatsApp, Facebook, Instagram, Snapchat, etc. It is generally not a standard way of expression, which can have a possibly different meaning and interpretation for different persons.

 Parmveer Singh is an Assistant Professor of Extension Education at Khalsa College Amritsar in India.
-You can connect with him on Twitter @Parmsingh92
+You can connect with him on Twitter.